chen369/kRaJs6SCSE6DHjVYMCtXCA-excersices.github.io/README.md

 # Eye Movement Exercise
-In JavaScript, events are actions that happen on a web page.
-They can be anything from a mouse moving to a user typing in some text.
-Events happen to most elements on the DOM.
-These events are a good way to bind a code to user actions.
-For example, consider a web page that has a form with a "Submit" button.
-You can bind the mouse button click to that button and submit the form data upon that click.
+Hey there!
+In JavaScript, you know that events are a big part of it, especially when it comes to web development.
+I'll be building a page where you can have Eyes follow your mouse pointer using Javascript Events.